EagleVee/letquiz/App/Containers/README.md

-### Fixtures folder
+### Containers folder

-All key API responses are housed here.
+All screens are housed here.

-These API responses can be used for several reasons. _E.G._:

-- To bypass logins when building any screen of the application
-- To quickly test API parsing in unit tests
-- To separate Network from Data concerns while coding
+These screens are used to display the UI to the users and perform user actions